 - HTML emails sent on behalf of Skidmore College should comply with the rules governing web design.
 Contact the Web Development team for assistance in designing, editing and sending large-quantity emails.

 - As defined in the Skidmore Guide to Writing, all resources should be properly cited to avoid plagiarism.

-The Office of Communications and the Web Department are authorized to monitor and review Skidmore's official web pages for accuracy of information and compliance with Skidmore web design standards.
+The Office of Communications and Marketing and the Web Department are authorized to monitor and review Skidmore's official web pages for accuracy of information and compliance with Skidmore web design standards.
 Units or individuals responsible for pages that do not meet these standards will be asked to modify their pages.
 The Director of Web Development is authorized to remove (or edit without permission) any pages on the Skidmore network that repeatedly fail to meet Skidmore web design standards.
 Please note that these standards are not meant to govern the design of pages intended exclusively for Skidmore students, faculty or staff (e.g. academic course-related pages, internal newsletters, etc.)